hypyeon/epicodus-project12-vendor-order-tracker/README.md

 - To see all possible commands and tolls for `dev-certs`, run `dotnet dev-certs https --help` in the command line.

 ## Known Bugs
-*currently under development as of March 04, 2024*
+No bug found as of March 04, 2024

 ## License
 [MIT](/LICENSE.txt) | Copyright © 2024 Hayeong Pyeon